Marshlink line: Construction

 The line was proposed by the Brighton, Lewes and Hastings Railway (BLHR), founded in June 1844 to construct a link between those three towns in association with the London and Brighton Railway (LBR).
-The South Eastern Railway (SER) wanted to construct a line between Headcorn, Rye and Hastings, but the Parliamentary Select Committee thought there would be insufficient traffic.
-After an Act of Parliament was passed to construct the Brighton–Hastings line (now the East Coastway line), the LBR thought it would be useful to extend it towards Rye and Ashford, an area otherwise dominated by SER plans.
-The SER conducted their own survey from Ashford to Rye in the hope that they would be allowed to construct and own the line instead.
+The South Eastern Railway (SER) wanted to construct a line between Headcorn, Rye and Hastings, but the parliamentary select committee thought there would be insufficient traffic.
+After the Brighton, Lewes and Hastings Railway Act 1844 (7 & 8 Vict. c. xci) was passed to construct the Brighton–Hastings line (now the East Coastway line), the LBR thought it would be useful to extend it towards Rye and Ashford, an area otherwise dominated by SER plans.
+The SER conducted their own survey from Ashford to Rye, in the hope that they would be allowed to construct and own the line instead.

 During the 1844–45 parliamentary session, the Board of Trade decided to approve the BLHR's plans.
 The SER were unhappy about this arrangement and during the summer of 1845 abandoned their Headcorn–Rye–Hastings scheme, focusing on Hastings–Rye–Ashford instead.
 The two companies reached a compromise, by which the BLHR were authorised to build the line from Hastings to Ashford, with a caveat that the SER could take over operation if they wished.
 The proposed line passed through countryside with only Rye as a significant settlement, so the SER easily persuaded the BLHR to hand over construction rights.

 Parliament deemed that the line was of strategic military importance and ordered that it was to be completed before the extension of the Hastings line from Tunbridge Wells to Hastings.
-As part of the contract, the SER had to pay £10,000 towards refurbishing Rye Harbour, and took responsibility for drainage of the Royal Military Canal which ran close to the line along Romney Marsh.
+As part of the contract, the SER had to pay £10,000 towards refurbishing Rye Harbour and took responsibility for drainage of the Royal Military Canal, which ran close to the line along Romney Marsh.

 On 27 July 1846, the LBR and BLHR amalgamated with several other lines to form the London, Brighton and South Coast Railway (LB&SCR).
 They became rivals with the SER and complained about a lack of progress.
 The SER were unhappy about the proposed line from Rye to Hastings via Ore, which they viewed as too expensive compared to the alternative route via Whatlington.
-The LB&SCR objected to this route as it was longer, and consequently the SER dropped their proposals that November.
+The LB&SCR objected to this route as it was longer and consequently the SER dropped their proposals that November.

 In July 1847, George Robert Stephenson designed a bridge across the Royal Military Canal near Warehorne, while Peter W. Barlow designed a swing bridge over the Rother at Rye.
 However, the specific route continued to be debated by the SER throughout early 1848.
 Work from the Ashford–Rye section started in earnest that summer, but subsequent heavy rain slowed construction.
-Workers propped the line up with hand spikes to prevent rails sinking, and test trains heeled over in the wind.
+Workers propped the line up with hand spikes to prevent rails sinking and test trains heeled over in the wind.
 The line was planned as single-track, though this was changed to double-track in June 1850.